Is Dark Energy Increasing or Decreasing in the Late Universe?: The underlying invariance

-In $w(a){\rm CDM}$, the defining relation of the equation of state $w(a)$ for dark energy follows energy conservation and the continuity equation.
-In a three-flat universe at late times, this starts with the Hamiltonian energy constraint
+In $w(a){\rm CDM}$, {dark energy is defined} by the equation of state $w(a)$ that satisfies the energy conservation law and the continuity equation.
+In a spatially flat universe at late times, the Hamiltonian energy constraint is